department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-findings.md

 6. Leaving notification settings to add missing contact information caused confusion for participants.
 7. 5 of 9 participants experienced concerns and confusion about their sign-in vs contact email address.
 8. All participants easily understood how to remove contact information, but some wanted more information about the impacts of doing so.
 9. Participants see value in notifications related to health care, claim status updates, applications-in-progress, and education benefits.
-Go to details.

 ### It was not intuitive for participants to look in profile to manage notification settings, and most don't actively manage settings for notifications they currently receive.